Getting started and general questions

 sudo shutdown -h now

-If you are using an older Rasbian distribution, (pre-loaded card) and have an internet connection, (just plug in an Ethernet cable to your ethernet modem should do the trick) you might want to upgrade and update Raspbian to the latest version.
-To do so reboot Rasbian, and just do:
+If you are using an older Rasbian distribution, especially on a pre-loaded card, you might want to upgrade and update Raspbian to the latest version.
+Ensure you are connected to the internet, reboot Rasbian, and enter the following code:

 - Code: Select all

 Special instructions for upgrading and updating Raspbian for users of the Pi 2

 Since the release of the second generation Pi 2, you need to ensure that you are using a distribution of NOOBS and Raspbian which was released after the launch of the Pi 2.

 If you have a card with Raspbian that boots correctly on your old Pi, but doesn't boot on the Pi 2, or which gets stuck at the "rainbow screen", the following procedure should result in a card that also works on a Pi 2: